MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 **Activation mode**: single

-The Wand is an *Equippable* object found in the Toybox sample.
+In the Toybox sample, certain prefabs are a type of [Interactable](./interactables.md) known as *Equippable*.
+When you pick up such an object, your hand and arm position adjust to hold the object in a realistic way.
 When you pick up the Wand, you hold it out in front of you almost chest high and the Wand displays a sparkly vapor particle effect.

 :::image type="content" source="../../../media/enhance-your-environment/equips-in-detail/wand-holding1.gif" alt-text="GIF that shows an event attendee holding the Wand in its non-activated state.":::